Scalingo/go-philae/README.md

 # Go Philae

-Go philae is the go implementation of our Philae HealthCheck protocol.
+Go Philae is the go implementation of our Philae health check protocol.

 ## Architecture

 The go-philae library is based around the idea of probe.
 Each service has some dependencies.
 Those dependencies are checked using probes.

-The prober is the component that will take all probes check everyone of them and return a aggregate result into a single response.
+The prober is the component that will take all probes, check everyone of them, and return an aggregated result into a single response.

-Finaly, the handler is a small utility that will take a prober and an existing router and add an `/_health` endpoint to that router configured to run check everytime someone call this route.
+Finally, the handler is a small utility that will take a prober and an existing router and add an `/_health` endpoint to that router.
+This endpoint is configured to run check every time someone call it.

 ## Usage

-To use it in an existing project, you will need to add a prober with some probes, pass it to the hander and generate the route.
+To use it in an existing project, you will need to add a prober with some probes, pass it to the handler and generate the route.

 ```
 router := handlers.NewRouter("http")